Global Approaches to Well-Being: What We Are Learning

 What RWJF is Doing

 In 2018, one of RWJF’s first steps on our learning journey was to convene thought leaders from five continents and 19 countries at the Rockefeller Foundation’s Bellagio Conference Center.
 The examples I cited above are all based on the work of people we met there.
-Since then, the participants—many of whom hadn’t met each other or RWJF before—have continued to collaborate, including on a recent Academy Health webinar on leveraging well-being measurement to shift narratives about what matters.
-We recently published a report based on those global insights and, as part of our Culture of Health series with Oxford University Press, will release a related book in 2020.
+Recently, we published a book, Well-Being: Expanding the Definition of Progress, detailing insights from that gathering in order to spark thinking about well-being approaches in the U.S.

 Questions to Expand Well-Being Thinking